 University of Florida

 Patricia Snyder is a professor and the David Lawrence Jr. Endowed Chair in Early Childhood Studies at the University of Florida.
 She is the director of the Anita Zucker Center for Excellence in Early Childhood Studies, which has been a collaborative partner with the Center on the Social and Emotional Foundations for Early Learning (CSEFEL), the Head Start Center for Inclusion, and the National Center for Quality Teaching and Learning (NCQTL).
 Her research focuses on embedded instruction for early learning, young children’s social-emotional and behavioral competence, instrument development and validation, and professional development.
-She has been involved in supporting inclusion and the implementation of evidence-informed inclusive practices in early intervention and preschool programs for 40 years.
-Dr. Snyder is a former editor of the Journal of Early Intervention and is a member of the DEC Recommended Practices Commission.
+As part of IES-funded research with colleagues on embedded instruction and Pyramid Model practices, she led the development, refinement, and evaluation of the practice-based coaching framework.
+Dr. Snyder has been involved in supporting inclusion and the implementation of evidence-informed inclusive practices in early intervention and preschool programs for 41 years.
+She is a former editor of the Journal of Early Intervention and is a member of the DEC Recommended Practices Committee.

 Honorary Research Fellow